 The Legal 500 also describes Stephanie as being ‘very warm’ and ‘caring’, and an ‘exceptional professional’.
 2019 edition

 “The ‘highly experienced’ Stephanie Prior is “a very practical negotiator’ who ‘drives hard to achieve a good outcome’ and has a ‘strong’ experience in birth-related injuries.’
 2017 edition

-Stephanie is the Legal Compliance Lead for Health Practice Associates (a non profit organisation owned by the public) and an examiner for DipFMS.
+Stephanie is the Director of Quality Governance & Legal Services for Health Practice Associates (a non profit organisation owned by the public) and an examiner for DipFMS.